 Pte.
-Syd Caine
+Sydney Caine

-On September 22nd he was admitted to the Number 11 Casualty Clearing Station with jaundice and evacuated from the peninsula on the Hospital Ship Ausonia, arriving in Malta on September 28.
+On September 22nd Syd was admitted to the Number 11 Casualty Clearing Station with jaundice and evacuated from the peninsula on the Hospital Ship Ausonia, arriving in Malta on September 28.
 He rejoined the Base Depot at Alexandria on December 7th and was classified fit for active service (Class A).
 He was then shipped to Mudros where he rejoined the Battalion on January 3, 1916 after they had left Gallipoli for good.
+The 9th Battalion, Manchester Regiment sailed from Mudros to Egypt in late January 1916 where Syd spent the next year with them defending the Suez Canal from attack by the Turks.

 Regimental Scouts Bir el Abd October 1916

-In November 1916 he injured his left knee and was admitted to 31st General Hospital in Port Said.
-He spent two months in hospital rejoining the 42nd Division Base Depot in Alexandria on January 8, 1917.
-Shortly after rejoining the Division he was sent to Signals School for a month subsequently joining the Signals Company.
-Meanwhile the 42nd Division sailed for France on March 4, 1917 and left Syd in Egypt.
+In November 1916 Syd injured his left knee and was admitted to 31st General Hospital in Port Said.
+Syd spent two months in hospital rejoining the 42nd Division Base Depot in Alexandria on January 8, 1917.

 A month later he was admitted to the Citadel Hospital in Cairo with a broken collar bone and was discharged 4 weeks later on April 11th.
 He spent the next 4 months at Serapeum, Cairo and on August 17, 1917 was officially transferred from the 1/9th Manchesters to the 3rd East Lancs Royal Engineers, Territorial Force with service number 443872.
 He remained with them in Egypt for the duration of the war sailing back from Port Said on March 18, 1919 aboard the HMT Magdelena.